aqerd/filmbot/README.md

 You can get your TMDb API key [here](https://www.themoviedb.org/settings/api) and create your Telegram bot [here](https://t.me/BotFather).
 Now you ready to run this project on your machine.
 Please note that you cannot access the TMDb API from Russia and Kazakhstan.
 To resolve this issue, manually change your network connection's DNS to `9.9.9.9`.

+## 💽 Build with or without database
+You can use this bot without database feature.
+Use [no-db-branch](https://github.com/aqerd/filmbot/tree/no-db-branch)

 ## 🔨 Tools
 - Java with Maven